CivicActions/ssp-toolkit/docs/controls/PS.md

 ##### CivicActions

 CivicActions employees provide their own equipment that must be hardened to security reqirements depending upon their role and duties.
 CivicActions supplies two factor authentication tokens that become the property of the employee.
-Some employees may receive company-issued hardware for working on poarticular projects.
+Some employees may receive company-issued hardware for working on particular projects.
 These items are collected before the employee exits CivicActions.
 In the case of an involuntary termination, the Director of Human Resources works to collect company issued devices and provides paperwork highlighting confidential protections for customers.

 #### e